Model website navigation

 - Side navigation

-As designers consider building mega menus with Icons and Images, you will reuse the existing Asset content type to store mega menu visuals.
+As designers consider building mega menus with icons and images, you will reuse the existing Asset content type to store mega menu visuals.

 - Asset